Planes and Things

 Twenty Mile House demolitionRoughly six hours had passed since the first blow; A one hour lunch and five hours of destruction.
 A little less than two hours were spent leveling the section that had stood for a little less than two centuries.
 A Big Mike’s Gas N Go is to replace the rubble and I’ve no doubt that it will be constructed with the same level of efficiency as that with which the rubble was created.
 No one I know has any intention of ever spending a cent there but those people weren’t enough to save the Twenty Mile House and they probably won’t be enough to even get Big Mike’s attention in any significant way.
 There are more than enough people who don’t know or don’t appreciate history to make Mike some money.
 Big Mike’s will likely be profitable.
 It will never be loved.

-UPDATE: 20-Jan-2018 — A short time ago, I realized that this post was getting many more visits than is to be expected for a five year old post.
+UPDATE: 20-Jan-2018 — A short time ago, I realized that this post was getting many more visits than is to be expected for a five-year-old post.
 I eventually determined that the source was a link from a discussion of a picture of the Twenty Mile House in a Facebook group (Old Photos of Cincinnati).
-This is the second of three post about the historic building.
+This is the second of three posts about the historic building.
 An update to the first one contains a pointer to here, and the third one contains pointers to both of the preceding posts.
 This one, however, links to neither of the others.
 I am correcting that now and intend to also update the first post to link to the third.
-The first post (Twenty Mile’s Last Stand) was posted while the building was still standing and there was some hope of saving it.
+The first post (Twenty Mile’s Last Stand) was posted while the building was still standing, and there was some hope of saving it.
 The third (Twenty Mile Stand Two Years On) was written two years after the demolition and takes a look at how the new structures relate to what was destroyed.

 Sappy Ohio